-- Rear Philornis in captivity Rearing conditions improved so we can increase adult flies' survival to over 100 days. - Captive Propagation of Philornis Reproducing parasites with this larval behavior (subcutaneous) is hard to achieve since it implies replacing a live host for a nonliving substrate.
+- Rear Philornis in captivity Rearing conditions improved so we can increase adult flies' survival to over 100 days. - Captive Propagation of Philornis Reproducing parasites with this larval behavior (subcutaneous) is hard to achieve since it implies replacing a live host for a non-living substrate.
 Our highest goal will be to reproduce them in the lab but an intermediate goal may be to obtain eggs in captivity. - Seek native biological control agents (parasitoids) of Philornis A parameter to positively evaluate this activity will be to obtain parasitoids from Philornis pupae, identify them and seek in literature whether they are generalists or specialists.
-To test the specificity of found parasitoids is not a way to evaluate this activity since we are not sure we will get live parasitoids from pupae. - Study of organic repellents A favorable evaluation will be to test at least another 30 natural compounds that have aromatic properties in the next 2 years. - Assess effectiveness of entomopathogenic fungi to control parasitism We will be able to consider this successful if we are able to test this fungus in larvae and pupae of Philornis and eggs of Philornis or other dipterans. - Identification of specific pheromones We may be satisfied here if we are able to establish a successful collaboration and be able to obtain needed samples to be analyzed either in DR or in the states.
+To test the specificity of found parasitoids is not a way to evaluate this activity since we are not sure we will get live parasitoids from pupae.